rafachurre/IoTChallenge_ArduinoBoxSlaves/README.md

 > If Master sends an ACTION code, the slave will execute certain action in the actuators.

-> If Master wants to read some data, it needs to send a DATA_REQUEST code first.
-This will prepare the data to be sent in the Arduino, and then Master can read() the bus in the Slave's address to get the data.
+> Whenever there is an status update, the new status will be added to a buffer, to be sent whenever the Master wants to read

-> The data send from the Slave will be one of the SLAVE_STATUS messages.
+> If Master wants to read some data, first should read how many items there are in the buffer, writing the codeDATA_REQUEST_STATUS_BUFFER_INDEX first.
+This will prepare the buffer_lenght to be sent in the Arduino.
+Then Master can read() the bus in the Slave's address to get the buffer_lenght first.
+Next read() calls will deliver the data in the buffer, entry by entry

 *LIST OF MESSAGES*